 We are performing every night, learning a new show during the day.
 It is a breathless schedule.
+Nine shows in nine weeks!
 In general, I am relegated to the chorus with a few more solo lines here and there.
 I am quite content though, as I don’t feel I am quite ready for leading man status, not like the group of seasoned veterans, who already seem to me to be Broadway-bound stars.

 We settle into a rhythm.
 Outside of rehearsals and performances, there is a life.
 Sharing in the communal routine of upkeep, food prep and eating.
 There is even some free time – in the afternoons and after the show.
 We do Christmas in July.
 It was my first Christmas ever, so the disparity of decorating a pine tree in balmy 80 degree weather didn’t seem odd at all.